Summary of Maryland's HB 837 and SB 833: Cannabis Reform

 20 grams of cannabis concentrates

-Possessing over the above amounts would be punishable by up to six months in jail and/or a fine of up to $1,000.
+Possessing over the above amounts is punishable by up to six months in jail and/or a fine of up to $1,000.

-Public smoking would be punishable by a civil fine of up to $250 for a first offense and up to $500 for a second offense.
+Pursuant to a 2023 law, public smoking is punishable by a civil fine of up to $50 for a first offense and up to $150 for a second or subsequent offense.

-Section 5 —Up to three years in jail for dispensing, PWID, and making infused brownies at home; limited expungement (contingent on voter approval, effective January 1, 2023)
+Section 5 — Up to three years in jail for dispensing, PWID, and making infused brownies at home; limited expungement

-Punishes the home cultivation of cannabis and the home manufacture of cannabis products (such as making cannabis-infused brownies) and growing more than two plants by up to three years’ imprisonment and/or a fine of up to $5,000
+Punishes the home cultivation of cannabis and possibly the home manufacture of cannabis products (such as making cannabis-infused brownies) and growing more than two plants by up to three years’ imprisonment and/or a fine of up to $5,000.

 Provides automatic expungement for all cases where possession of cannabis was the only charge in the case and the charge was issued before July 1, 2023.
 It also provides the Department of Public Safety and Correctional Services must expunge the records by July 2024.